ysree/awesome_notes/companies/nutanix/storage.md

    archive older backups of a large number of vms in parallel Have a  vcenter inventory with large number of vms (say 10k)
     remove a large number of vms from backup configuration

+## Coding Problem: Longest Substring with k Distinct Characters

 """Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.
-For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb"."""
+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".""

 ----------------------coding round -----------------------------